viamrobotics/docs/docs/components/board/_index.md

 # SMEs: Gautham, Rand
 ---

-A _board_ component on your robot communicates with the other [components](/components/) of the robot.
+A _board_ component on your machine communicates with the other [components](/components/) of the machine.

 A board can be: